AutoBench/AutoBench/README.md

 - `-gpt-model`: the LLM model called in work.
 Now it perfectly supports [OpenAI's conversational LLM models](https://platform.openai.com/docs/models) such as gpt3.5, gpt4, gpt3.5turbo, gpt4turbo, gpt4o.
 Please use the official model name such as *gpt-4-turbo-2024-04-09* in this option.
 It also imperfectly support [Claude3 models](https://docs.anthropic.com/en/docs/about-claude/models).
 But we do not guarantee that the Claude3 model will function flawlessly in our work.

-- `-autoline-probset-only`: this is a list letting the program only run tasks in it.
+- `-autoline-probset-only`: this is a list letting the program only run certain tasks.
 For instance, if I only want to run two tasks: *mux2to1v* and *m2014_q4b*, I should write ['mux2to1v', 'm2014_q4b'] here.

 - `-autoline-timeout`: Verilog or Python codes that runs longer than this value will be considered as failed because LLM-generated codes may have a finite loop.
 If your computer is old or heavily occupied, enlarge this value.
-If too small, some correct codes may be distiguished as failed; if too large, the generated signal file in the finite loop may be too large to stop your computer.
+If too small, some correct codes may be distinguished as failed; if too large, the generated signal file in the infinite loop may be too large to stop your computer.

 - `-autoline-promptscript`: if you want to run AutoBench, then `pychecker`; If you want to run baseline, then `directgen`.

-- `autoline-save_compile`: default - True; If you do not want the compilation files of Eval2 (more than 100 files for one task), set this configuration to False.
+- `autoline-save_compile`: default - True; If you do not want the compilation files of Eval2 (more than 100 files per task), set this configuration to False.

 For other configuration items, please see [default.yaml](config/default.yaml).
 I would not recommend modifying other configuration items unless you possess sufficient understanding of these components.